Angela Harding: Major works

 Harding's books include the 2021 A Year Unfolding: A Printmaker’s View; the 2022 Wild Light; and the 2024 Still Waters & Wild Waves, for Little, Brown Book Group, which she worked on during a residency on Fair Isle.

 In 2025, she published a series of four seasonal books, which include prints previously published elsewhere: Spring Unfurled, Summer's Hum, Falling Into Autumn and Winter's Song.

 She has illustrated other authors' books, including a 2024 version of the conservationist Isabella Tree's Wilding and the poet laureate Simon Armitage's 2024 Blossomise.

 Harding has made book cover illustrations for many books, including Raynor Winn's 2018 nature memoir The Salt Path and the shepherd James Rebanks' 2020 English Pastoral.

 Her prints include Blossomise and Fair Isle Curlews and the South Lighthouse.
 Her work has appeared on bags, calendars, homeware, jigsaw puzzles, and notebooks.

 Awards and distinctions

 Isabella Tree's Wilding: How to Bring Wildlife Back, The Illustrated Guide for Children, for Bloomsbury, illustrated by Harding, was the Children's Non-fiction Book of the Year in the 2025 British Book Awards.

+Harding illustrated the 2022 Carnegie Medal for Writing-winning novel, October, October; one reviewer noted that "the black and white illustrations showing the different stages of development of the baby owl are stunning" and praised the cover design.
+This book was highly commended for the 2022 Wainwright Prize for Children's Writing on Nature and Conservation.

-Two titles illustrated by Harding have been shortlisted for the Wainwright Prize for Children's Writing on Nature and Conservation: Melissa Harrison's By Rowan and Yew for the 2022 award and Wilding for the 2024 award.
+Two further titles illustrated by Harding have been shortlisted for the Wainwright Prize for Children's Writing on Nature and Conservation: Melissa Harrison's By Rowan and Yew for the 2022 award and Wilding for the 2024 award.

 On 2 August 2025, she featured on BBC Radio 4's This Natural Life, interviewed on Fair Isle by Martha Kearney.
 On 5 October 2025, she was the castaway on BBC Radio 4's Desert Island Discs, hosted by Lauren Laverne.
 Her chosen book was Adam Nicolson's Bird School and her luxury item was a roll of lino prepared for printing and accessorised by glasses of champagne.